University of British Columbia: Water conservation initiatives

-UBC Renew project involves renovating aging institutional buildings, instead of demolishing and building new buildings which can have negative impacts on the environment.
-Demolition can have major environmental impacts as it can pollute the soil, increase air pollutants, and increase water consumption.
-Renovating old buildings can save large volumes of water and save energy costs.
+The UBC Renew project focuses on renovating aging institutional buildings instead of demolishing and constructing new ones.
+Demolition can have significant environmental impacts, such as soil pollution, increased air pollutants, and higher water consumption.
+Renovating old buildings helps save large volumes of water and reduces energy costs.

+The university retrofitted its facilities with composting toilets; however, these did not function correctly.
+As of 2019, UBC consumed about four billion litres of water a year, which could fill 1,600 Olympic-sized swimming pools.

 Community efforts

-Beyond the UBC sustainability team, a student-driven initiative is taking place in making a bottled-water free campus in hopes of reducing bottled water on campus and to encourage students to engage in environmentally friendly behaviours.
+Beyond the UBC sustainability team, a student-driven initiative is taking place in making a bottled-water free campus in hopes of reducing bottled water on campus and to encourage students to engage in environmentally friendly behaviors.
 Production of bottled water puts strain on the environment and increases landfill space.
 According to the World Wide Fund for Nature 2001 report, about 1.5 million tons of plastic is used for bottling 89 billion litres of water each year.

 Governance and academics

-UBC's administration, as mandated by the University Act, is composed of a chancellor, convocation, board, senate, and faculties of the university.
-The board of governors manages property and revenue, while the senate manages the university's academic operation.
-Both are composed of faculty and students who are elected to the position.
-Degrees and diplomas are conferred by the convocation, which is composed of alumni, administrators, and faculty, with a quorum of twenty members.
-UBC also has a president, who is the university's chief executive officer and a member of the senate, board of governors, convocation, and also serves as vice chancellor.
-The president of the university is responsible for managing the academic operation of the university, including recommending appointments, calling meetings of faculties, and establishing committees.
+UBC's administration, as mandated by the University Act, is composed of a chancellor, convocation, board, senate and faculties of the university.
+The board of governors, which is primarily appointed by the provincial government, manages property and financial affairs, while the senate manages the university's academic matters.
+Both include faculty and students who are elected.
+Degrees and diplomas are conferred by the convocation, which is composed of alumni, administrators and faculty, with a quorum of twenty members.
+The president of the university is the university's chief executive officer and a member of the senate, board of governors, convocation and also serves as vice chancellor.